 Last night was hell.
 One of those painfully slow, 8-hour frustration marathons that come along now and again.
 Every single indentation and discoloration on that ceiling has been analyzed a hundred times over.
 Every restless twist and turn cursed enthusiastically.
 But now it’s over.
-Light is streaming through the curtains and it’s time to face the music.
+The Sleep Cycle smart alarm goes off, light is streaming through the curtains and it’s time to face the music.
 This is how you survive the day after a sleepless night.

 When sleep doesn’t come, how will you deal with the day after?
 When all those tricks, tips and smart sleep hacks have made no difference, what will you do to manage the consequences?
+What to do after a night of no sleep?
 We’re not going to pull the wool over your eyes – the next 16 or so hours are going to be a slog.
 At the same time, there is hope.
 Let’s start at the beginning, shall we?

 Breakfast is done.
 So far, so good.
 Now it’s time to face the world.
 Another great tip for getting through this day is thinking about how you take yourself to your place of work or study.
 If you usually drive, ask yourself if this is really necessary.
 Is today really the best day to experience the stress of early morning traffic?
 Doesn’t a nice, calm bus or train ride sound better?
 If this is an option, go for it!
 You’ll arrive at work in better shape.